XcavateBlockchain/MVP_Backend/README.md

-# XCavate NFT marketplace Backend
+# XCavate dApp Backend

-NFT Marketplace backend to interact with the substrate node and sporran wallet.
+dApp backend to interact with the substrate node and sporran wallet.

 ### Instructions